iworks/kpir/readme.txt

 **Who Is It For?**
 KPiR is perfect for small business owners, freelancers, and sole proprietors in Poland who need a straightforward, WordPress-integrated solution for managing their accounting records and fulfilling local tax obligations.

-**User Feedback:**
-Users appreciate KPiR for its simplicity and effectiveness, especially when managing both private and business vehicle-related expenses.

 **Open Source & Development:**
 KPiR is open source and actively maintained, with contributions from the community and regular updates reflecting changes in Polish tax regulations.
 The plugin is available also on [GitHub](https://github.com/iworks/kpir).